ethus3h/personal/work/Fall 2018/Reference.md

   - Pick at least one of the readings and post a response to questions a, b, and c to your own Slack channe.Chchallenge my project using that) / http://nmdprojects.net/teaching_resources/new_media_definitions.html
   - Redings:
-    - Vin Crosbie, "What Is New Media?"http://nmdprojects.net/teaching_resources/crosbie_what_is_new_media.pdf defi Crosbie: That individualized messages can simultaneously be delivered to an infinite number of people.
+    - Vin Crosbie, "What Is New Media?"http://nmdprojects.net/teaching_resources/crosbie_what_is_new_media.pdf
+      - defi Crosbie: That individualized messages can simultaneously be delivered to an infinite number of people.
 And that each of the people involved shares reciprocal control over that content.
     - Lev Manovich, "What Is New Media?"http://nmdprojects.net/teaching_resources/manovich_what_is_new_media.pdf
       - good to read all of it, but the key section begins at "Principles of New Media".
-      - Defi Manovich:All new media objects, whether they are created from scratch on computers or converted from analog media sources, are composed of digital code; they are numerical representations.
-This has two key consequences:
+      - Defi Manovich:All new media objects, whether they are created from scratch on computers or converted from analog media sources, are composed of digital code; they are numerical representations.2.
+Modularity This principle can be called "fractal structure of new media.”
+Just as a fractal has the same structure on different scales, a new media object has the same modular structurethroughout.
-2. Modularity
-This principle can be called "fractal structure of new media.”
-Just as a fractal has the same structure on different scales, a new media object has the same modular structure throughout.
 Media elements, be it images, sounds, shapes, or behaviors, are represented as collections of discrete samples (pixels, polygons, voxels, characters, scripts).
 These
     - Henry Jenkins, "Eight Traits of the New Media Landscape"http://nmdprojects.net/teaching_resources/jenkins_eight_traits_of_new_media.pdf
       - defi Jenkisi:1.
-Innovative.
-Wmedia are crea2.
+Innovative2.
 Convergent.
-Eve3.
-Everyday.
-The technol20th century.
-Our family in response to urgen4.
+3. Everyday.
+The n4.
 Appropriative.
-NWe can now quote a5.
-Networked --another and from6.
-Global -communiclandscape seemingly insat7.
+Ne a5.
+Networked --an6.
+Global -.
 Generational8.
-Unequal --suggesting th
+Unequal --s
     - Wikipedia entry on "New Media"https://en.wikipedia.org/wiki/New_media
-      - Defi wiki.peadi:

-New media are forms of media that are native to computers, computational and relying on computers for re-distribution.
+      - Defi wiki.peadi:New media are forms of media that are native to computers, computational and relying on computers for re-distribution.
   - Questions:
     - a How does your capstone measure up according to the definition proposed by the author/s? evaluate your project objectively
     - b.
 How might you alter your project to fit that definition better?